Crane Observatory and Planetarium Open House Schedule

-Crane Observatory open houses are hosted by the Washburn Department of Physics and Astronomy on the second Thursday and third Monday of the month from September through early May.
-The exploratory events always are free and open to children and adults.
+Crane Observatory open houses are hosted by the Washburn Department of Physics and Astronomy.
 Observatory open houses, which begin after dusk, are canceled if the weather is not conducive to viewing.

 Crane Observatory is on the fourth floor of Stoffer Science Hall, at 17th Street and Washburn Avenue.
 There is ample free parking in front of the building in Lot 1.
 Use the southwest entrance to Stoffer Hall and take the stairs to the fourth floor.
 At present, the observatory is not wheelchair accessible.

 The observatory is named for Zenus Crane, who in October 1901 anonymously donated $50,000 for its establishment.
 His identity was revealed after his death in 1917.

 Stoffer Science Hall also is home to Washburn’s Planetarium.
-At a planetarium open house, on the second Thursday of the month beginning at 7 p.m., 50 visitors can see a projection of the night sky.
+At a planetarium open house, 30 visitors can see a projection of the night sky.

 The planetarium is available for group presentations on Tuesdays and Thursdays.
-Contact the Washburn physics and astronomy department at 785-670-2264 to schedule a presentation.
+Contact the Washburn physics and astronomy department at 785.670.2264 to schedule a presentation.